The following types of audits may be required for programmes administered by the Clean Energy Regulator:

 Selected compliance requirements:

-The table below outlines the main features of exemption certificate audits.
+The table below outlines the main features of exemption certificate audits where the application uses the electricity use method.

-The relevant matters set out in regulation 22UB of the RET Regulations, including:
+The relevant matters set out in regulation 22UH of the REE Regulations, include the:

 Amendments to the